Finding the area to live in when you PCS can be so nerve-racking!

 And because we do have a race car we would like to be somewhat close to a track (hauling a 20ft enclosed car hauler with a race car and mini garage inside can be a pain).
 Thankfully there is one in Killeen, so as long as we stay in our 30-mile radius of Fort Hood we should be good on all aspects!

-Something else to consider is the taxes within certain areas.
+Something else to consider when finding an area to live is the taxes within certain areas.
 Some areas have higher property taxes than others.
 Usually, big cities will have higher property taxes than suburbs, although some suburbs will have really high taxes.
 I do know that one thing we will consider is if the home is within a homeowners association.
 We will NOT buy a house that is part of a homeowners association.
 Sorry, but I don’t need an “association” telling me what I can and cannot do with my home (remember the guy that was told by his homeowner’s association he couldn’t fly the American flag unless it was during a federal holiday).

 So what kind of area do we want to live in?